BIM Project Suite

 Content from the active project can also be displayed in the BIMList interface by turning on the “Display In-Project Content” option.

-Allows for searching through all content in the BIMList database simultaneously, searching by parameter values, and searching with multiple criteria.
+Allows for more powerful searching through all content in the BIMList database, searching by explicit parameters and their values.

 SORTING, FAMILY RATING AND FAMILY PROPERTIES: